nvda-es/devguides_translation/original_docs/Translating.md

 ## Translation Mailing List
-You can subscribe to NVDA translations mailing list [here](https://groups.io/g/nvda-translations) hosted at Groups.IO.
+Translators should subscribe to the [NVDA translations mailing list](https://groups.io/g/nvda-translations) hosted at Groups.IO.

 It is an English low trafic list devoted for the discussion of translation.
-Important messages that relate to translators will also be sent here, i.e. before NVDA official releases, to remind translators to make sure their localization is up to date.
+Important messages that relate to translators will also be sent here, i.e. before official NVDA releases, to remind translators to make sure their localization is up to date.

 ## Important Dates